fincs/SciTE4AutoHotkey/README.md

 In order to do so, follow the instructions in the *scipatches* folder.
 When done building, copy SciTE.exe and SciLexer.dll to the /source folder.

-Afterwards, download the current portable build in order to get some files from it:

-* SciTE/tools/Rebranded/\*.\* -> source/tools/Rebranded/

 GenDocs v3.0 must be placed in a SciTE/tools/GenDocs/ folder.

 You must also build the [documentation](https://github.com/fincs/SciTE4AHK-Docs) and place it in the source folder.

-The latest AutoHotkey Unicode binary (v1.1.11.00 at the time of writing) also needs to be placed in the source folder.
+The latest AutoHotkey Unicode 32-bit binary also needs to be placed in the source folder, as `InternalAHK.exe`.